 Defeating dementia: the road to 2025

-The WDC has produced a five-year progress report to focus on the international community’s work towards the 2025 dementia goals identified by the London G8 summit in 2013.
+Launched in December 2018, the WDC produced a five-year progress report to focus on the international community’s work towards the 2025 dementia goals.
 These goals are focused around four key areas: a disease-modifying therapy, living well, care, and reducing the impact of dementia.
 The report provides a review of what has happened in each area – what advances have been made, where activity has lagged, and what action the international community needs to take to accelerate progress.

 A disease-modifying therapy